-Prior to COVID-19, the local rental market continued to be an obstacle to leasing up Housing Choice Vouchers (HCV) due to limited supply and high rents.
-When the effects of COVID-19 became clear, staff prioritized interim income decreases for participants, made the effective date retroactive to the time the change was reported and used HUD waivers to process them swiftly based on tenant self-declaration rather than requiring confirmation from the former employee's place of work.
-Voucher holders searching for housing benefited from automatic voucher extensions through September 30 and a temporary policy change that allows SCCHA to increase the tenant's portion of rent to up to 50% of their monthly income, thus potentially increasing the number of available rental units a tenant may qualify to rent.
-SCCHA also refers all voucher holders requesting a voucher extension to a housing search services provider free of charge.
+The local rental market continued to be an obstacle to leasing up Housing Choice Vouchers (HCV) due to limited supply and high rents.
+Staff prioritized interim income decreases for participants and, through December 2020, made the effective date retroactive to the time the change was reported, which gave immediate relief to families.
+Throughout the fiscal year staff used HUD waivers to swiftly process regular and interim certifications based on tenant self-declaration rather than requiring confirmation from a third party.
+Voucher holders searching for housing benefited from automatic voucher extensions through December 2020.
+SCCHA referred all voucher holders requesting a voucher extension to a housing search services provider free of charge during the fiscal year.